Andrei15193/EmbeddedResourceBrowser/readme.md

 <EmbeddedResource Include="Directory.embedded file.txt" LogicalName="Directory/embedded file.txt"/>
 ```

-Implicitly, the library uses the `.` character as a delimiter for directories in the remained of the name.
+Implicitly, the library uses the `.` character as a separator for directories in the remained of the name.
 The remained of the name is determined by removing the assembly name from the beginning of the embedded resource name (which can contain `.` characters because the assembly name is available through the assembly object from which resources are being loaded) and removing the file name which contains exactly one `.` character which delimits the extension.
 For instance, the following resource `My.Assembly.Name.One.Two.Three.File.Extension` has the `One.Two.Three` name remained because the assembly name is `My.Assembly.Name` and the file name is `File.Extension`.
-The default delimiter for splitting the directory path from the remained is `.` leading to the following structure: `My.Assembly.Name/One/Two/Three/File.Extension`.
+The default separator for splitting the directory path from the remained is `.` leading to the following structure: `My.Assembly.Name/One/Two/Three/File.Extension`.

 ### Working With One Assembly